Fatima Yasmin: Career

 Yasmin worked in different capacities for agriculture, women and children affairs and defence ministry in her job life.
 She is experienced to work for Asian Development Bank, European Union, and the UN’s International Jute Organization.
 On 16 June 2022 she has been promoted to the rank of Senior Secretary.
 She is the Chairperson of Infrastructure Investment Facilitation Company.
+She has been appointed as the first Bangladeshi vice-president of the Asian Development Bank (ADB) in June, 2023.
+She is serving as Vice-President for sectors, themes at ADB since August, 2023.